Enacted on March 1, 2008

 - Receiving the request for deliberation, the Ethics Committee shall take proper measures for investigation and disposition.

-- The requester and the suspect shall accept the investigation by the Committee.
+- The requester and the accused shall accept the investigation by the Committee.
 The very non-acceptance violates the ethical regulations.

-- The Ethics Committee shall offer the opportunities for self-protection and explanation to the suspect in violation of research ethics (hereinafter referred to as "the Suspect").
+- The Ethics Committee shall offer the opportunities for self-protection and explanation to the accused in violation of research ethics (hereinafter referred to as "the accused").

 - The investigation shall be kept confidential and shall not be against the Association's interests.

-- The Ethics Committee Chairperson shall be responsible for informing the suspect and the requester of the results of deliberation in writing or via email.
+- The Ethics Committee Chairperson shall be responsible for informing the accused and the requester of the results of deliberation in writing or via email.

-- The suspect and the requester may submit opinions or counterarguments regarding the results and request retrial only once.
+- The accused and the requester may submit opinions or counterarguments regarding the results and request retrial only once.
 The Ethics Committee shall decide retrial by a majority vote of registered Commissioners.

 - The investigation results shall be reported to the Association and the record involved shall be stored in the Association for a period separately prescribed from the time when the investigation is finished.